Tyrone Williams (wide receiver)

-Tyrone Robert Williams (born March 26, 1970) is a former American football wide receiver in the National Football League for the Dallas Cowboys.
-He also was a member of the Calgary Stampeders and Toronto Argonauts in the Canadian Football League.
+Tyrone Robert Williams (born March 26, 1970) is a Canadian former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys.
+He also was a member of the Calgary Stampeders and Toronto Argonauts in the Canadian Football League (CFL).
 He is the first player to win a Vanier Cup, a Super Bowl and a Grey Cup.
-He played college football at the University of Western Ontario.
+He played university football at the University of Western Ontario.

 Early years

 Williams attended Queen Elizabeth High School (Halifax, Nova Scotia), where he played competitive football, soccer and basketball.
 In football, he was an All-star selection at both quarterback and wide receiver.
 As a senior, he also was an All-star selection at forward on the basketball team.

-College career
+University career

 Williams was recruited by University of Western Ontario football coach Larry Haylor in 1988.
-He made an immediate impact in his freshman season with the Mustangs, setting a team receiving record for most yards per catch with 21.9, and was named an Ontario Universities Athletic Association (OUAA) second-team all-star.
+He made an immediate impact in his first season with the Mustangs, setting a team receiving record for most yards per catch with 21.9, and was named an Ontario Universities Athletic Association (OUAA) second-team all-star.

 Williams was named an OUAA all-star again in 1989, a season in which the Mustangs won their fifth Vanier Cup title.
-Williams caught five passes for 157 yards and a touchdown to earn the Ted Morris Memorial Trophy as the game's most outstanding player as Western beat the Saskatchewan Huskies 35-10 to win the Canadian Interuniversity Athletic Union football championship.
+Williams caught five passes for 157 yards and a touchdown to earn the Ted Morris Memorial Trophy as the game's most outstanding player as Western beat the Saskatchewan Huskies 35–10 to win the Canadian Interuniversity Athletic Union football championship.
 Williams earned All-Canadian honours in 1990 and again 1991, and graduated Western with a degree in economics, and school records for most receptions and most yards receiving.
 Those records stood for nearly two decades until they were surpassed by future CFL star Andy Fantuz.

 Williams' accomplishments in Canada caught the attention of American scouts, and after his final season at Western ended, he received an invitation to play in the Senior Bowl in Birmingham, Alabama.
 Not only was Williams the first Canadian university player to earn an invitation to the NCAA's annual showcase for graduating US college football players, he also caught a 36-yard touchdown pass in a 13-10 AFC victory, the game's only offensive touchdown, earning him the AT&T Long Distance Play of the Game for the longest play of the game.